We are experts in website localization, and we can help you target your global market more effectively.

 Click below for a quick look at some of our recent and ongoing projects.

 Japanese ramen chain DANBO is now delighting Vancouver, Canada food fanatics with traditional Fukuoka-style Kyushu Hakata Tonkotsu ramen at their first restaurants outside of Japan.
-Resourcecode was responsible for design, translation, and copywriting for the new English-language website, menu, posters and other items related to the launch.
+Resourcecode was responsible for website design and translation, copywriting for the new English-language website, menu, posters and other items related to the launch.

 Aoba Japan International School – multilingual website development

 A complete WordPress renewal of a sprawling website including multiple blog elements for A-JIS, an international school in Tokyo that welcomes students from over 30 countries.
 Resourcecode has completed English, Japanese, and Korean versions of the site, and other language versions are scheduled for development in the near future.

 Interex Forest Products – multilingual website development

 English-, Japanese-, Chinese (Simplified and Traditional)-, and Korean-language WordPress website renewal for Interex, exporters of sustainable, quality forest products to global markets.

 A brand new design for 2016 for the Robert Yellin Yakimono Gallery – an online store for the longtime Japan resident, pottery journalist, and ceramics specialist.
 Built on WordPress for simple client-side updates, the new site features a custom display for mobile devices.
 Mentioned in art and culture magazines world-wide, this site provides support for Japan’s traditional artisans.

 Manga: Wu vs. The Technovians – language localization